embvm/embvm-core/docs/development/cpp_guidelines.md

 ## Avoiding Exceptions

-The framework does not use C++ exceptions.
+The `embvm-core` does not use C++ exceptions.

 Utilize explicit error handling when required, and implicit if not.

-Every function which might fail exists in two versions: `Foo` & `TryFoo`.
+Every function which might fail can exist in two versions: `Foo` & `TryFoo`.
 The latter returns an error code, the former performs an `abort` on failure.

+In addition, mark functions in the `embvm-core` as `noexcept`, since we do not want any of these functions to throw exceptions.

 ## Prefer STL Algorithms to Raw Loops